troycomi/snakemake-training/3_wildcards/README.md

 When you target `abc.sorted.txt`, snakemake decides that the rule `sort` matches and further matches the wildcard `sample` to abc.
-It then looks at the input, and matches the sample wildcard to 'abc', creating an job from the rule:
+It then looks at the input, and matches the sample wildcard to 'abc', creating a job from the rule:

 ```python
 rule sort: